microsoft/pai/rest-server/README.md

     {
       "code": "UnauthorizedUserError",
-      "message": "Guest is not allowed to do this operation" }
+      "message": "Guest is not allowed to do this operation."
+    }
     ```